 The bubble only contribution to underwater “bubble” contact gets repulsive as hair size

 is decreased for both substrates (Figure 4).
 Since the aspect ratio L/Dh is fixed (Table 1), decreasing the hair size also decreases its length.
 The bubble has less space available between the pad and the substrate, resulting in it bulging outwards near the pinned contact line on top.
-Thus, bubble contribution gets repulsive as hair size decreases.
+Thus, bubble contribution gets repulsive as hair size decreases if bubble size ratio φb is kept constant.

 Figure 4: Normalized adhesion force of hairy pad system on a hydrophilic (left) and hydrophobic (right) substrate as a function of pad to hair size ratio (Dp/Dh), calculated from Capillary Bridge Model.
 Negative value represents attractive force.
 The bubble’s contribution to the net force for an “Underwater: Bubble” contact is denoted by plus symbols.
 Bubble size parameter ( φb) is kept fixed.
 Adhesion forces are calculated from minima of the respective force-distance curves.